REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Reconstruction of the component of interest

-where $\M M_t$, the model for the $t$-th frame, accounts for several instrumental effects: \begin{itemize} \item a \emph{blur} $\M B_t$ due to the instrumental blurring modeled as a 2D discrete convolution by the off-axis point spread function (PSF), \item a \emph{rotation} $\M R_t$ applied to all off-axis sources due to the pupil-tracking mode (the field-of-view rotates while the residual star light remains fixed), implemented as a sparse interpolation matrix, \item an \emph{attenuation} $\M A$, very strong on the optical axis, then quickly decreasing (due to the coronagraph), modeled as a diagonal matrix \cite{flasseur2021rexpaco}, \item the absence of measurements outside the spatial extension of the sensor (a non-square area due to the instrumental design of the integral field spectrograph), modeled as a diagonal matrix $\M Z$ that replaces values outside the sensor area by \emph{zeros} and keeps other values unchanged. \item the image \emph{scaling} applied during the pre-processing step produces a last transform $\M S$ (time-invariant), corresponding to a sparse interpolation matrix. \end{itemize}
+where $\M M_t$, the model for the $t$-th frame, accounts for several instrumental effects: \begin{itemize} \item a \textit{rotation} $\M R_t$ applied to all off-axis sources due to the pupil-tracking mode (the field of view rotates while the residual star light remains fixed), implemented as a sparse interpolation matrix, \item a \emph{blur} $\M B_t$ due to the instrumental blurring modeled as a 2D discrete convolution by the off-axis point spread function (PSF), \item an \textit{attenuation} $\M A$, very strong on the optical axis, then quickly decreasing (due to the coronagraph), modeled as a diagonal matrix \citep{flasseur2021rexpaco}, \item the absence of measurements outside the spatial extension of the sensor (a non-square area due to the instrumental design of the integral field spectrograph), modeled as a diagonal matrix $\M Z$ that replaces values outside the sensor area by zeros and keeps other values unchanged (i.e., zero-padding). \item the image \textit{scaling} applied during the pre-processing step produces a last transform $\M S$ (time-invariant), corresponding to a sparse interpolation matrix. \end{itemize}

-With the SPHERE-IFS instrument, the off-axis point spread function (PSF) is quite stable and its core is almost rotation invariant.
-The model given in equation (\ref{eq:modeldirect_complet}) can thus be approximated by:
+With the VLT/SPHERE instrument, the off-axis point spread function (PSF) is quite stable and its core is almost rotation invariant, leading to the approximation $\M B_t \, \M R_t \approx \M R_t \, \M B$.
+The model given in Eq.~\eqref{eq:modeldirect_complet} can thus be approximated by: